Rozen Rauf - Chartered Psychologist, Psychotherapist and Family Therapist

 Training, qualifications & experience

-I have worked as a therapist for twenty years in a variety of settings (NHS, charitable and private sectors).
+I have worked as a therapist for over twenty years in a variety of settings (NHS, charitable and private sectors).
 I work with people trying to cope with a broad variety of life's difficulties.
 My training and skills enable me to offer a professional, flexible and suitable approach when working with individuals, couples and/or families.

 Associate Fellow (AFBPsS) and on the Register of Applied Psychology Practice Supervisors of the British Psychological Society